MederickBernier/Kupoval/README.md

 Kupoval is a full-stack web application built with **Laravel**, **Livewire**, **Alpine.js**, **Tailwind CSS**, and **PostgreSQL**.
 It provides a **server-driven UI** for managing and displaying artwork, handling customer orders, and processing payments through **Stripe**.

+Kupoval is designed for independent artists and small boutiques who need a streamlined way to publish artworks, manage orders, and accept secure payments without relying on external marketplaces.

 The application includes both the **public-facing portfolio/shop** and a **secured administration dashboard** for managing artworks, users, orders, and shipping details.

 This project was completed over a 12-week delivery cycle, covering requirements analysis, data modeling, UX workflow planning, and full application implementation.
 The original scope was structured for a small team; here, analysis and development were completed independently.